Dominica’s Biodiversity

 Fruits, Agriculture, and Traditional Knowledge

 Dominica is also famous for its wide array of fruits and agricultural products.
-The island’s tropical climate allows for the cultivation of bananas, plantains, mangoes, papayas, and the Mammee Apple, which is commonly seen in local markets.
-Breadfruit, soursop, and cocoa also thrive in the island’s fertile soils.
+The island’s tropical climate allows for cultivating bananas, plantains, mangoes, papayas, and the Mammee Apple, commonly seen in local markets.
+Breadfruit, soursop, and cocoa thrive in the island’s fertile soils.

 Conservation Organizations and Government Initiatives